Tutorial: Configure Zendesk for automatic user provisioning

 - An Azure AD tenant.

-- A Zendesk tenant with the Enterprise plan or better enabled.
+- A Zendesk tenant with the Professional plan or better enabled.

 - A user account in Zendesk with admin permissions.